-Target Implementation Date: June 2025 Action Stone Completion Date CTATUS: Delayed Recommendation #11 By when? (month and year) STATUS, Delayed What Will Be Done?
-Planned Actual Notes To gain insight into the languages spoken in each community, the Parks This effort will begin with the recreation specialist and and Recreation Department (Parks & Rec) should develop, document, and step 1: Acquire consultant to develop communication plan Step 1: Acquire consultant to develop communication plan June 2024 analytical staff, a portion of which were funded in the Fiscal implement a plan to identify recreation center service areas and the Year 2023 budget. languages spoken by individuals or households in those areas.
+Target Implementation Date: June 2025 Action Stone Completion Date Recommendation #11 By when? (month and year) t year) STATOS, Pelayed What Will Be Done?
+Planned Actual Notes To gain insight into the languages spoken in each community, the Parks This effort will begin with the recreation specialist and and Recreation Department (Parks & Rec) should develop, document, and Step 1: Acquire consultant to develop communication plan Step 1: Acquire consultant to develop communication plan lune 2024 analytical staff, a portion of which were funded in the Fiscal implement a plan to identify recreation center service areas and the - Year 2023 budget. languages spoken by individuals or households in those areas.
 Parks & Rec should update and review the results of this analysis at least This plan should be done in connection with the requirements biannually to determine which translation and interpretation languages Step 2: Implement communication plan June 2025 of R1, R2, R8, and R12. are necessary in the service areas.
 (Priority #2)

-Target Implementation Date: June 2025 Antion Stone Completion Date Recommendation #12 By when? (month and year) STATUS, Delayed What Will Be Done?
-Planned Actual Notes To ensure that the Parks and Recreation Department (Parks & Rec) meets Communications Department hired a translation service in late community language needs, Parks & Rec should: 2022 that has helped with written translation, and P&R has Step 1: Acquire contract for translation services July 2022 November 2022 increased the number of bilingual staff to help ensure onsite Develop, document, and implement, a department-wide language access staff can assist with translation needs at recreation centers and plan that includes at least the following elements: pools. en in the Sten 7.
-Establish a threshold of which languages should be This effort will begin with the recreation specialist and service area to be considered a substantial number of customers; 2) Policies for recreation center staff that specify which written materials included in a communication plan for each service area.
-March 2024 analytical staff, a portion of which were funded in the Fiscal Year 2023 budget: need to be translated into the languages identified in Recommendation #11; and This plan should be done in connection with the requirements 3) Procedures for getting documents translated and approved by Step 3: Develop a department-wide language access plan.
-June 2025 of R1, R2, R8, R11, and R13. qualified bilingual staff or professional translators.
-(Priority #2)
+Target Implementation Date: June 2025 Action Ctone Completion Date Recommendation #12 Activit steps By when? (month and year) tyear) STATUS, Delayed What Will Be Done?
+Planned Actual Notes To ensure that the Parks and Recreation Department (Parks & Rec) meets Communications Department hired a translation service in late community language needs, Parks & Rec should: 2022 that has helped with written translation, and P&R has Step 1: Acquire contract for translation services July 2022 November 2022 increased the number of bilingual staff to help ensure onsite Develop, document, and implement, a department-wide language access staff can assist with translation needs at recreation centers and plan that includes at least the following elements: pools. en in the Cten 7.
+Establish a threshold of which languages should be This effort will begin with the recreation specialist and included in a communication plan for each service area.
+March 2024 analytical staff, a portion of which were funded in the Fiscal U, Year 2023 budget. #11; and This plan should be done in connection with the requirements Procedures for getting documents translated and approved by qualified bilingual staff or professional translators.
+(Priority #2) Step 3: Develop a department-wide language access plan.
+June 2025 of R1, R2, R8, R11, and R13.